DanielTakeshi/IL_ROS_HSR/README.md

 ## Neural Network Training

+0. Data dimension: by default we do NOT use the raw (480,640,3)-sized images, but we pass them through a pre-trained YOLO network to get (14,14,1024)-dimensional features, and THEN we do the rest of the stuff from there.
+In other words, when we call a training minibatch, we will get a batch of size (B,14,14,1024).

 1. Collect and understand the data.

     - The easiest way to understand the data is by running: `python scripts/check_raw_data.py` as